ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-13. What is cross-validation in the context of hyperparameter tuning?
+Q. What is cross-validation in the context of hyperparameter tuning?

 <details><summary><b>Answer</b></summary>